 Discount rate is the interest rate used to determine the present value of future cash flows in discounted cash flow analysis.

 A dividend represents the distribution of a reward, usually in the form of cash, to a firm’s shareholders paid in exchange for the shareholder’s investment in the company’s equity.
 A dividend is managed by a company’s board of directors and typically paid from a company’s net profits regularly on a monthly, quarterly or annual basis.

 Double net lease is a lease agreement in which the tenant is responsible for their pro-rata share of both property taxes and premiums for insuring the building,

-A payment used in the context of purchasing an expensive good or service, whereby the payment is the initial upfront portion of the total amount due
+Down payment is a payment used in the context of purchasing an expensive good or service, whereby the payment is the initial upfront portion of the total amount due

 DST Interests represent equity ownership in a large property by multiple investors through an investment structure known as a